In 10 years of reviewing tech products for The New York Times, I’ve never seen a product as polarizing as

 The simple act of making the multitouch screen bigger changes the whole experience.
 Maps become real maps, like the paper ones.
 Scrabble shows the whole board, without your having to zoom in and out.
 You see your e-mail inbox and the open message simultaneously.
 Driving simulators fill more of your field of view, closer to a windshield than a keyhole.

 The new iBooks e-reader app is filled with endearing grace notes.
 For example, when you turn a page, the animated page edge actually follows your finger’s position and speed as it curls, just like a paper page.
 Font, size and brightness controls appear when you tap.
-Tap a word to get a dictionary definition, bookmark your spot or look it up on Google or Wikipedia.
-There’s even a rotation-lock switch on the edge of the iPad so you can read in bed on your side without fear that the image will rotate.
+Tap a word to get a dictionary definition, bookmark your spot or look it up on

 If you have the cellular model, you can buy AT&T service so you can get online anywhere.
 (Cellular iPads aren’t available until next month; I tested a Wi-Fi-only model.)